-Enrolment at a different school/college: If a student's own institution is not a registered NSE centre, it is still possible to participate in NSE by enrolling at a nearby centre.
-The list of registered centres will be available on the IAPT website: www.iapt.org.in by 21 August 2019.
+Direct Enrolment: If a student's own institution is not a registered NSE centre, it is still possible to participate in NSE by enrolling directly on the IAPT website: www.iapt.org.in.

 Enrolment fees: Rs.
-150/- per student per subject to be paid to the centre in-charge of the NSE registration centre.
+200/- per student per subject.

-Enrolment dates: 21 August - 15 September, 2019 (check IAPT website)
+Enrolment dates: 21 August - 14 September, 2022 (check IAPT website)